The ASI encourages the proper use of feedback as a tool for personal and professional growth for all spiritual leaders.

 To help us learn how to be better spiritual leaders, we recommend partnering with another spiritual leader (i.e., a colleague who is also an ASI member) to go through your feedback forms.
 While working in a peer-to-peer method we can be there for each other, supporting our transition to being better human beings through the proper use of simple feedback forms.

-1. Feedback form for online work that you offer: download the form onto your own computer or use in google drive so that your students can fill it out online.
+Feedback form for online work that you offer: Copy to your google drive so that your students can fill it out online.

 Or download our pdf copy to send by email.

 In person (non-residential) courses/seminars/retreats form: For you to print out, distribute and collect after your event.

 We have noticed that feedback is more authentic if students have their forms from the start.
 At the end of the event we tend to get a snapshot of how the student is feeling at that time and there is less objectivity in the answers received.